GeorgeKiba/Elk-Stack-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
+- 10.0.0.5 (Web-1)
-- 10.0.0.5 and 10.0.0.6
+- 10.0.0.6 (Web-2)

 We have installed the following Beats on these machines:
 - filebeats and metricbeats

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+-Filebeat collects system log files, which we can use to see all events that have happened and are currently happening on a specified server or servers.

+Metricbeat collects host metrics used for monitoring performance, which we can use to track things such as memory usage and CPU.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
-- Update the _____ file to include...
+-Copy the playbook files to the Jump-Box-Provisioner VM. a sample of the hosts file:
+-Update the hosts file to include the private IP addresses of the DVWA servers as well as the private IP of the elkserver:

+# A collection of hosts belonging to the 'webservers' group
+[webservers]
+10.0.0.5 ansible_python_interpreter=/usr/bin/python3
+10.0.0.6 ansible_python_interpreter=/usr/bin/python3
+# A collection of hosts belonging to the 'elkservers' group
+[elkservers]
+10.2.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+Run the playbook, and navigate to Web-1 to check that the installation worked as expected.
+After that navigate to Web-2 followed by the ELK server to check that all installations worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+You update the Ansible hosts file to run the playbook on specified machines.
+Within the Ansible hosts file you create two separate groups.
+One is called [webservers] and the other is called [elkservers].
+You then place the private IP addresses of the corresponding servers underneath each group header.
+Then within the playbook files you specify whether the playbook should be applied to the webservers or elkservers group.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+Navigate to http://(ELK-Server public IP):5601/app/kibana in order to check that the ELK server is running

+Once connected to your jumpbox, make sure the ansible hosts file is up to date

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+The specific commands the user will need to run to download the playbook:

-Download playbook - ansible-playbook (name of the playbook) upadate playbook  - nano (name of the playbook)
+$ sudo su

+$ cd/etc/ansible

+$ ansible-playbook pentest.yml

+$ ansible-playbook install-elk.yml

+$ ansible-playbook filebeat-playbook.yml

+$ ansible-playbook metricbeat-playbook.yml